Although beauty may be in the eye of the beholder, the feeling of being beautiful exists solely in the mind of the beheld.

 Meaning

-“Although beauty may be in the eye of the beholder, the feeling of being beautiful exists solely in the mind of the beheld.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.
+In the quote “Although beauty may be in the eye of the beholder, the feeling of being beautiful exists solely in the mind of the beheld.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.

 Theme